Understanding the difference between ISOs and NSOs

-The main difference between ISOs and NSOs is that ISOs come with no tax liability on exercise, but come with a set of requirements, whereas NSOs do not come with tax liability on exercise, but do not have the same requirements.
+The main difference between ISOs and NSOs is that ISOs come with no tax liability on exercise, but come with a set of requirements, whereas NSOs come with tax liability on exercise, but do not have the same requirements.

 What are the requirements for ISOs?

 - A company can only grant ISOs to employees.

 - ISOs must be priced at FMV, which is determined by a 409A valuation.